serenadeai/speech-recorder/README.md

 The `SpeechRecorder` constructor supports the following options:

--   `error`: callback called on audio stream error.
+-   `error`: callback called on audio stream error. defaults to `null`.
--   `framesPerBuffer`: the number of audio frames to read at a time.
+-   `framesPerBuffer`: the number of audio frames to read at a time. defaults to `320`.
--   `highWaterMark`: the `highWaterMark` to be applied to the underlying stream, or how much audio can be buffered in memory.
+-   `highWaterMark`: the `highWaterMark` to be applied to the underlying stream, or how much audio can be buffered in memory. defaults to `1000000` (1mb).
--   `leadingPadding`: the number of non-speaking frames to be given to the `onSpeech` callback before speech starts; this can be useful if you want some silence at the start of each speech block, or the voice activity detector starts too late.
+-   `leadingPadding`: the number of non-speaking frames to be given to the `onSpeech` callback before speech starts; this can be useful if you want some silence at the start of each speech block, or the voice activity detector starts too late. defaults to `3`.
--   `nonSpeakingThreshold`: the number of consecutive frames of non-speech before the current block of speech frames finishes.
+-   `nonSpeakingThreshold`: the number of consecutive frames of non-speech before the current block of speech frames finishes. defaults to `3`.
--   `sampleRate`: the sample rate for the audio; must be 8000, 16000, 32000, or 48000.
+-   `sampleRate`: the sample rate for the audio; must be 8000, 16000, 32000, or 48000. defaults to `16000`.
--   `trailingPadding`: the number of non-speaking frames to be given to the `onSpeech` callback after speech finishes; this can be useful if you want some silence at the end of each speech block, or the voice activity detector cuts off too early.
+-   `trailingPadding`: the number of non-speaking frames to be given to the `onSpeech` callback after speech finishes; this can be useful if you want some silence at the end of each speech block, or the voice activity detector cuts off too early. defaults to `0`.

 The `start` method supports the following options: